 Ultimately, few people associate real extra-virgin olive oil with what it essentially is: a fruit juice.
 Chock-full of health compounds like polyphenols and antioxidants, there is no comparison for golden, rich, authentic extra-virgin olive oil.
 Remember, like all fruit products, the fresher the better and to obtain the highest quality, it is best to get it from a local source.
 Try to avoid oils that have taken long trips around the world, especially when you are unsure if the label claims are accurate.
-Try varieties produced right here in the U.S. such as those from Sonoma Valley and seek out brands that carry the trusted COOC certification.
+Try small batch varieties produced right here in the U.S. and look for COOC certification.
 Last but not least – enjoy drizzling your way to health!

 References and Resources:

 - “Don’t Fall Victim to Olive Oil Fraud.”
 60 Minutes Overtime, Jan.
 3, 2016.
 Published online at http://www.cbsnews.com/news/60-minutes-overtime-how-to-buy-olive-oil/